PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature.md

  ## Call to action
  There are 2 buttons at the bottom of this page:
  - Cancel: The feature is not added/edited and the listing is displayed
+ - Save:
- - Save: The feature is added and a success message is displayed on the listing: "Successful creation."
+In the case of adding a feature, the feature is added and a success message is displayed on the listing: "Successful creation."
+In the case of editing a feature, the feature is edited and a success message is displayed on the listing: "Successful update."